• Home

 Also, we tried the pre trained SAM2 model on our test data to see if it could segment the diseased areas, you can see the results:

-As you can it’s not able to do that, and that’s not its fault.
-Our task is deeply domain-specific that even SAM2 also can’t able to segment.
-So, we have fine-tune it to get the accurate results.
+As you can see it’s not able to do that, and that’s not its fault.
+Our task is deeply domain-specific that even SAM2 alone can’t segment these diseased leaves accurately without fine-tuning.t.
+So, we have to fine-tune it to get the accurate results.

 In this article, we will use SAM2 for image segmentation.
 We will cover video finetuning in one of our future articles.
 Let’s see the challenges we might face while finetuning SAM2 for Leaf Disease Segmentation.